Magnus Eriksson: Biography

-On 21 July 1336 Magnus was crowned king of both Norway and Sweden in Stockholm.
+On 21 July 1336, Magnus was crowned king of both Norway and Sweden in Stockholm.
 This caused further resentment in Norway, where the nobles and magnates desired a separate Norwegian coronation.
 A second rising by members of the high nobility of Norway ensued in 1338.

-In 1335 he married Blanche of Namur, daughter of John I, Marquis of Namur, and Marie of Artois, a descendant of Louis VIII of France.
+In 1335, Magnus married Blanche, daughter of John I, Marquis of Namur, and Marie of Artois, a descendant of Louis VIII of France.
 The wedding took place in October or early November 1335, possibly at Bohus castle.
 As a wedding gift Blanche received the province of Tunsberg in Norway and Lödöse in Sweden as fiefs.
-They had two sons, Eric and Haakon, plus at least two daughters who died in infancy and were buried at Ås Abbey.
+They had two sons, Erik and Haakon, plus at least two daughters who died in infancy and were buried at Ås Abbey.

 Opposition to Magnus' rule in Norway led to a settlement between the king and the Norwegian nobility at Varberg on 15 August 1343.
-In violation of the Norwegian laws on royal inheritance, Magnus' younger son Haakon would become king of Norway, with Magnus as regent during his minority.
-Later the same year, it was declared that Magnus' older son, Eric would become king of Sweden on Magnus' death.
+In violation of the Norwegian laws on royal inheritance, Magnus' younger son, Haakon, would become king of Norway, with Magnus as regent during his minority.
+Later the same year, it was declared that Magnus' elder son, Erik, would become king of Sweden on Magnus' death.
 Thus, the union between Norway and Sweden would be severed.
 This occurred when Haakon came of age in 1355.

-Because of the increase in taxes to pay for the acquisition of the Scanian province, some Swedish nobles supported by the Church attempted to oust Magnus, setting up his elder son Erik Magnusson as king (Eric XII of Sweden), but Eric died supposedly of the plague in 1359, with his wife Beatrice of Bavaria and their two sons.
+Because of the increase in taxes to pay for the acquisition of the Scanian province, some Swedish nobles supported by the Church attempted to oust Magnus, setting up his elder son Erik as king.
+Erik died supposedly of the plague in 1359, with his wife Beatrix and their son.

 Peace of Nöteborg

 On 12 August 1323, Magnus concluded the first treaty between Sweden and Novgorod (represented by Grand Prince Yury of Moscow) at Nöteborg (Orekhov) where Lake Ladoga empties into the Neva River.
-The treaty delineated spheres of influence among the Finns and Karelians and was supposed to be an "eternal peace", but Magnus' relations with Russia were not so peaceful.
+The treaty delineated spheres of influence among the Finns and Karelians and was supposed to be an "eternal peace", but Magnus' relations with the Russian states were not so peaceful.
 In 1337, religious strife between Orthodox Karelians and the Swedes led to a Swedish attack on the town of Korela (Keksholm, Priozersk) and Viborg (Viipuri in Finnish, Vyborg in Russian), in which the Novgorodian and Ladogan merchants there were slaughtered.
 A Swedish commander named Sten also captured the fortress at Orekhov.
-Negotiations with the Novgorodian mayor (Posadnik) Fedor were inconclusive and the Swedes attacked Karelians around Lake Ladoga and Lake Onega before a peace was concluded in 1339 along the old terms of the 1323 treaty.
+Negotiations with the Novgorodian mayor (posadnik) Fedor were inconclusive and the Swedes attacked Karelians around Lake Ladoga and Lake Onega before a peace was concluded in 1339 along the old terms of the 1323 treaty.
 In this treaty, the Swedes claimed that Sten and others acted on their own without the consent of the king.